 About Autologous Microfragmented Adipose

-At all of our ROSM offices (Washington, DC, Annapolis, North Bethesda, Columbia, Tysons Corner, & Reston), micro fragmented adipose tissue is used in musculoskeletal medicine to focus your own body’s ability to heal.
-Many well-done published studies demonstrate its effectiveness and safety in treating many musculoskeletal issues .
-We use an FDA-cleared process for preparing adipose that has been in clinical use for 10 years and supported by over 120 peer-reviewed publications from well-respected institutions around the world.
+At our office in Lansdowne, micro fragmented adipose tissue is used in musculoskeletal medicine to focus your own body’s ability to heal.
+Many well-done published studies demonstrate its effectiveness and safety in treating many musculoskeletal conditions, including osteoarthritis and tendinopathies.
+We use an FDA-compliant process for preparing adipose that has been in clinical use for 10 years.

 What to Expect